-McGill's Macdonald Campus, home to the Faculty of Agricultural and Environmental Sciences, the School of Dietetics and Human Nutrition, the McGill School of Environment and the Institute of Parasitology, offers excellent teaching and research facilities.
+McGill's Macdonald Campus, home to the Faculty of Agricultural and Environmental Sciences, the School of Human Nutrition, the McGill School of Environment and the Institute of Parasitology, offers excellent teaching and research facilities.

 Agronomy Research Centre, Emile A. Lods